 These courses have a combination of special features that, in combination, set JAG and AG apart from others:

 - Students learn parts of speech and syntax at the same time.

 - Diagramming is a key component.

-- A sentence parsing process is used (as in Shurley Grammar).
-This is more like a flow chart approach with questions and answers.
+- A sentence parsing process is used that is similar to a flow chart approach with questions and answers.

 - “Notes” pages remain in student books while exercise pages are removed.
 The student ends up with a reference notebook at the end of the course.

 Since Finley suggests taking a break from AG after the first ten units, she has created a Reinforcement & Review (RR) book with exercises for students to continue sharpening their grammar and writing skills.
 As with AG, RR is divided into sections.
 The first 18 worksheets use excerpts from well-known literary works and are intended for students to use during the break from doing AG by completing one every other week.
 Students parse sentences, write paraphrases, then parse AND diagram sentences using all of the concepts taught in units 1 through 10.
 Answer keys for these worksheets are in this same book.
 The next section in RR is intended as a week-long review after the break between units 10 and 11 for those who need to do a little more intensive work before continuing on into the next section of AG.
 Students review their notes pages from AG then complete these worksheets in RR.
 At the end, ten more reinforcement lessons like those at the beginning of RR are to be used during the next scheduled break between units 17 and 18.
 These are higher-level reinforcements that cover everything from units 1 through 17.
 While RR is not essential, I think breaking up the AG course with the RR worksheets will be more interesting for students in addition to giving them more practice.